National Council

 Elyse Kahler is an Adjunct Assistant Professor at the University of Texas at Arlington.
 She holds a Doctorate of Musical Arts from Texas Tech University.
 Kahler writes for a variety of ensembles including solo instruments, voice, orchestra, wind ensemble, hand bells, mixed chamber groups, and electronics.
 Her music has been performed across the United States and in Europe at new music festivals and conferences.
 Kahler has received commissions from The Lubbock Chorale and Height Difference Duo.
 Kahler also presents her research on pedagogy and Enya at conferences, including the Society of Composers Inc., College of Music Society, Texas Society of Music Theory, and the Oklahoma Music Theory Roundtable.
 During the summers, Kahler teaches music theory at the Interlochen Arts Camp.

 Robert Hutchinson is Professor of Music at the University of Puget Sound.
 Hutchinson’s Sittin’ In A Tree for flute and bassoon was performed in 2016 by Hannah Hammel and Benjamin Roidl-Ward in New York City, Boston, Chicago, Houston, Richmond VA, and Oberlin OH.
 In 2015 he had two string orchestra pieces (The River At Dawn and Nightscape) performed by the Tacoma String Symphony and the Tacoma String Philharmonic.
 The three-movement Bird Suite for oboe and bassoon was premiered in Oberlin in 2015.
 Pas de Quatre for string quartet was premiered in 2010 at the Walla Walla Chamber Music Festival.
 In 2009 Hutchinson’s three-movement, 25-minute Concerto for Amplified Violin and Wind Ensemble was premiered.
-In 2007 the Tacoma Concert Band premiered the commission As the Blue Night Descends upon the World.
-In 2006 the Northwest Sinfonietta commissioned and premiered Fantasia on Themes of Mozart in Seattle.
-The Tacoma Youth Symphony commissioned and premiered From the Sea to the Stars in 2004.
-Also in 2004, Hutchinson’s composition Dancing on the Strand for wind ensemble was performed at the 29th Symposium for New Band Music in Richmond, Virginia; at the Southwestern Division College Band Director’s National Association (CBDNA) Conference in Fort Worth, Texas; at the Society of Composers’ National Conference in Edmond, Oklahoma; and received an honorable mention in the competition for ASCAP’s 2004 Rudolph Nissim Award.
 His composition Jeux des Enfants was selected by the Charles Ives Center for American Music for a June 2002 premiere by the Charleston Symphony Orchestra at the Piccolo Spoleto Festival in South Carolina.
-In 1997, Hutchinson won the Third Angle New Music Ensemble’s Young Composers Competition with his Three Character Pieces.

 Ohio University Distinguished Professor Mark Phillips won the 1988 Barlow International Competition for Orchestral Music.
 In 2004 he premiered Turning Two Hundred, a 50-minute commissioned work for orchestra, jazz band, drum corps, handbell choir, electronic music, eight instrumental soloists, video, and dance.
 Commissioned for a 2005 premiere in Memphis, his Dreams Interrupted has received subsequent performances in Pittsburgh, Duluth, Baltimore, Dallas, Birmingham (AL), and Athens (Ohio).
 Following a national competition, Pi Kappa Lambda commissioned a chamber work from Phillips, which led to the premiere of Bushwhacked! in San Antonio, Texas (September 2006).
 His music has received hundreds of performances throughout the world–including dozens of orchestra performances by groups such as the St. Louis Symphony Orchestra and the Cleveland Orchestra–and has been recorded by Richard Stoltzman and the Warsaw Philharmonic Orchestra, the Lark Quartet, and several solo artists.